AM Best Assigns Issue Credit R - GuruFocus.com

-AM Best has assigned a Long-Term Issue Credit Rating of “bbb+” (Good) to the $600 million 7.375% non-cumulative perpetual preferred stock recently issued by The Allstate Corporation (headquartered in Northbrook, IL) [NYSE: ALL].
-The outlook assigned to the Credit Rating (rating) is stable.
-The company intends to use the net proceeds for general corporate purposes.
-The existing ratings of The Allstate Corporation and its subsidiaries remain unchanged.
+AM Best has assigned a Long-Term Issue Credit Rating of “a+” (Excellent) to the new $750 million, 5.45% 30-year senior unsecured notes due May 25, 2053, recently issued by The Travelers Companies, Inc. (Travelers) (headquartered in New York, NY) [NYSE: TRV].
+The outlook assigned to this Credit Rating (rating) is stable.
+All other ratings of Travelers and its subsidiaries are unchanged.

+The proceeds from the sale of the notes will be used for general corporate purposes.
+While Travelers’ financial leverage will increase modestly, it will remain within AM Best’s guidelines to support the company’s current ratings.
+AM Best views Travelers’ debt-servicing capabilities favorably, with sufficient liquidity to service its debt, a well-laddered debt maturity structure and strong interest coverage.

 This press release relates to Credit Ratings that have been published on AM Best’s website.
 For all rating information relating to the release and pertinent disclosures, including details of the office responsible for issuing each of the individual ratings referenced in this release, please see AM Best’s %3Cb%3ERecent+Rating+Activity%3C%2Fb%3E web page.
 For additional information regarding the use and limitations of Credit Rating opinions, please view %3Cb%3EGuide+to+Best%27s+Credit+Ratings%3C%2Fb%3E.
 For information on the proper use of Best’s Credit Ratings, Best’s Performance Assessments, Best’s Preliminary Credit Assessments and AM Best press releases, please view %3Cb%3EGuide+to+Proper+Use+of+Best%26rsquo%3Bs+Ratings+%26amp%3B+Assessments%3C%2Fb%3E.